-2016: Saturday, December 17 – Oneonta Christmas Bird Count (CBC):
+Oneonta Christmas Bird Count (CBC):

-This is our 48th year of participating in the national count.
+We have been participating in the national count for over 50 years!.
 Everyone, novice or experienced, is welcome to join us on this fun day.
 Small groups in one or two cars count all the birds they find in their assigned area, within our designated 15-mile radius circle centered around Milford, for whatever hours they choose.

 Each group has a leader who will have received appropriate materials beforehand.
 Alternatively, instead of joining a group, you can count birds at your own feeder off and on throughout the day if you are within our circle.
 If you are a new counter for either the group counts or the feeder counts, please contact Sandy Bright at firstname.lastname@example.org or 607-287-4465.
 People who have participated before will be contacted.

 Fort Plain Christmas Bird Count (CBC):

 All are welcome to participate regardless of birding experience.
 There will be a potluck after the count.
-For information contact Bob Donnelly: email@example.com or 607-264-8156
+For information contact Bob Donnelly: email@example.com or 607-431-3811.